YanyanLi93/CSUEB_MM621_F25/diary/ReadingDiscussion4.md

 ![faucet](https://raw.githubusercontent.com/YanyanLi93/CSUEB_MM621_F25/main/diary/faucet-towards.jpg)

 2. Human Mental Models vs. Physical Structure

 Norman notes that a faucet seems simple, but the user’s goals (controlling temperature and flow) conflict with the physical structure of the device (two pipes: hot and cold).
 He lists different faucet designs (dual knobs, single lever, motion-sensor, etc.) to show that designers must base their work on the psychological conceptual model — how people think things should work — rather than the mechanical structure hidden inside.
-Key idea: Design should make sense to people, not just to engineers.

 3. Standardization and Cultural Constraints